 Less Money on Energy, More Money for Your Cause

-It’s pretty much a given that as long as your company is in business, you’re going to be using electricity.
-Bill after bill, month after month, you watch as more and more of your cash flies out the door with rising electricity rates.
+As long as your company is in business, you will use electricity.
+Bill after bill, month after month, more and more cash flies out the door with rising electricity rates.
 But solar energy can help you eliminate or reduce this monthly expense.

 If you opt for solar ownership, you could generate free electricity for decades once you pay off the initial investment.
-The average solar system will last about 30 years (learn more about the lifespan of a solar system), leaving plenty of time to rack up those savings and invest it in your mission instead.
+The average solar energy system has a life of about 30 years, leaving plenty of time to capitalize on the ROI of solar.

 With Power Purchase Agreements (PPAs) and solar leases, you can reduce your electric rates and start saving on day one with little to no money invested upfront.
 More on this in the next section.

 Net Energy - Net Good for the Environment